csvt32745/FTP-VM/README.md

 # Installation
-Feel free to edit versions of packages for convinience.
+Feel free to edit versions of packages for convenience.
 ```
 pip install -r requirements.txt
 ```